dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/08-May-2023/run-details-and-logs-improvements.md

 tags: [May-26-2023, Scheduler]
 ---

 New usability and design improvements to the run details and logs in dbt Cloud are now available.
 The ability to triage errors in logs is a big benefit of using dbt Cloud's job and scheduler functionality.
-These updates help make the process of finding root causes much easier.
+These updates help make the process of finding the root cause much easier.

 Highlights include: